Don’t Forecast Demand, Model Your Demand

 Demand modeling also processes the data differently and generates a different kind of output.
 Forecasting looks for a best fit from all available algorithms, generating a single value output.
 Demand modeling creates an adaptive demand distribution that best fits the demand profile.
 Probabilistic forecasting then produces a range of possible outcomes with probabilities assigned to all values within the range.
 It goes beyond the “demand forecast number” to the probability of demand in any given time period.

 Modeling demand even helps with fast-moving goods, where demand appears consistent.
 When you model these items at the granular level, the demand may look more intermittent, irregular, and volatile.
 Forecasting algorithms call this unforecastable—they either can’t do it or can’t add enough value.
 Demand modeling breaks down this demand into its constituent parts, to understand its rationale and make a complete forecast across all your items.
+This is the value of an improved forecast.

 Model demand for measurable business improvements